 Do I Need Surgery for My Shoulder Pain?

 The complex design of the shoulder allows you to perform a range of tasks, from simple use of your arm to sports activities that require power from the shoulder.
 Because our shoulders are used for almost everything we do, any discomfort or reduced range of motion can have significant implications.
 The first priority for shoulder pain is to reduce inflammation.
 This can be achieved by applying heat and cold as well as using muscle stimulation.
 We will then work toward improving range of motion and reducing discomfort.
-Pain can be caused by a misalignment of the shoulder joint, and this can be treated with chiropractic interventions.
+Pain can be caused by a misalignment of the shoulder joint, and this can be treated with integrative medical interventions.
 We may also recommend massage therapy and release techniques to alleviate tension in the shoulder muscles.